rom1v/vlc/doc/gpufilter.md

 implementors's one) to set a global option, and then override it filter by filter.

+The example `triangle_rotate` [2] shows the previous triangle with a `rotate` parameter taking an angle in radian, which rotates the triangle.

+[2]: see modules/video_output/opengl/filters/triangle_rotate.c

 ## Managing input textures

 Textures are embedded into Opengl regions, which are also describing: